phpsu/ShellCommandBuilder/README.md

 The glue is one of the control operators like `||` or `&&`.<br/>
 Commands are represented by the ShellCommand-Class.
 The ShellCommand is responsible for the arguments and options etc.<br />
-A ShellCommand is composed of ShellWords, they represent the tokens that make up command.
+A ShellCommand is composed of ShellWords, they represent the tokens that make up a command.

 Let's look at an example:
 ```shell script